mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

         currentTopologyVersion = currentServer.topologyVersion
         # True if the current error's topologyVersion is greater than the server's
+        # We use >= instead of > because any state change should result in a new topologyVersion
         return compareTopologyVersion(currentTopologyVersion, response.get("topologyVersion")) >= 0

 See the test scenario called